 If you want your brows to grow (perhaps after a bad experience), you need to treat them as you would your skin with nourishing products.
 Suman recommends using BrowFood Phyto-Medic Eyebrow Enhancer (£75).
 “You can help the brows grow faster and healthier by using a mix of castor oil, vitamin E and aloe vera gel; these are all great boosters.
 Open a couple of vitamin E capsules into a small dish and add a few drops of aloe vera gel and castor oil.
-Use equal parts of each ingredient; then mix with a disposable mascara wand and apply it to your brows at night.”
+Use equal parts of each ingredient; then mix with a disposable mascara wand and apply it to your brows at night,” she says.

-Your Brow-Boosting Ingredients:
+Your Brow-Boosting Ingredients

 Mistake #5: Cutting Your Own Brows

 “You wouldn’t cut your own hair,” Suman says.
 “So don’t cut your brows.
 I even go easy when it comes to cutting client’s brows myself.”
 This is the same advice I was given by a makeup artist recently.
 Longer, more natural brows help to open up the eye area, which in turn makes you look more awake and, in some cases, younger.

 Mistake #6: Going to a Different Brow Technician Every Time

 “I recommend finding a brow technician either through internet reviews.
 A lot of people find me through Google, or by word of mouth,” Suman says.
 “The first session I have with a client always takes longer.
 After that, appointments are much quicker because I know their brows.
 Once you find a technician who does your brows how you like them, make sure you always go back to them.
 Once you build a relationship with your brow technician, if you’re travelling or away, you can ask them how to groom and tidy your brows yourself.”

 Mistake #7: Not Looking at Your Brows in Detail